Skip to main content

 4. Posters, still photographs, photo books, newspapers, magazines, books, and other printed materials

-5. Businesses or media separately agreed upon by the 'Company (Promoter)' and the 'Artist (Singer)', such as various businesses or new media utilizing copyrights, publicity (portrait) rights, and characters.
+5. Businesses or media separately agreed upon by the ‘Company (Promoter)’ and the ‘Artist (Singer),’ such as various businesses or new media utilizing copyrights, publicity (portrait) rights, and characters.

 ③ Notwithstanding the provisions of Paragraphs 1 and 2, the specific scope of the popular culture art service and the media for the popular culture art service may be determined by the ‘promoter’ and the ‘singer’ in the Supplementary Agreement.”

-In 'Article 4' of the SFEC defines what the activities of the Artist belong to and grant to the Company, as well as how these activities belong to each media and method.
-This description of Article 4 will be important to execute and perform the rights and results obtained from this agreement during the contract period after termination.
+Article 4 of the SFEC defines what activities the Artist belongs to and grants to the Company and how these activities belong to each media and method.
+This description of Article 4 will be essential to execute and perform the rights and results obtained from this agreement during the contract period after termination.
 In the past, in K-pop history, there have been frequent disputes between companies and artists after the contract termination.
-In particular, the brand-new products with the emergence of new media or methods containing the artists' recordings or performances during the contract period caused by the rapidly progressing development of media technology even after the closing of the contract, and the companies' business activities relevant to the new products made a few conflicts in the K-pop industry.
+In particular, the brand-new products with the emergence of new media or methods containing the artists’ recordings or performances during the contract period caused by the rapidly progressing development of media technology even after the closing of the contract, and the companies’ business activities relevant to the new products made a few conflicts in the K-pop industry.
 Some cases were brought to the court.
-So the Korean government needed to establish some regulations to solve this problem through the standard contract form and to prevent disputes.
+So, the Korean government needed to establish some regulations to solve this problem through the standard contract form and prevent disputes.

 The music recording industry has undergone some changes caused by technical development, such as the vinyl to CD or CD to MP3 digital format.
-The digital revolution created a huge change in the sales method for music to the public.
+The digital revolution created a massive change in the sales method for music to the public.
 Music production companies and music levels realized the possibility of better and more sales methods for music records using digitization and Internet networking at the time.
 Digitalizing the music tracks from analog recorded songs on physical disks opened a new world.
-It's not to sell a whole music album but to sell each song from the album through the Internet without any physical containers or the new album that all gathered the classified as hit songs from each original album.
+It’s not to sell a whole music album but to sell each song from the album through the Internet without any physical containers or the new album that all gathered the classified as hit songs from each original album.
 This was the birth of the compilation album.
-It was like opening Pandora's box.
+It was like opening Pandora’s box.

 If, after the signing of the Supplementary Agreement, the legal effect of the priority should follow the Supplementary Agreement despite the SFEC.